s9w/binary_bakery/readme.md

 If you want to avoid using the provided decoding header altogether, you can access the information yourself.
 The first 24 bytes contain the header which is defined at the top of the [`binary_bakery_decoder.h`](binary_bakery_decoder.h).
 Everything after that is the byte stream.

 ## Error handling
-If there's an error in a compile-time context, that always results in a Compile error.
+If there's an error in a compile-time context, that always results in a compile error.
 Runtime behavior is configurable by providing a function that gets called in error cases.
 You might want to throw an exception, call `std::terminate()`, log some error and continue or whatever you desire.

 |   | Compiletime | Runtime |
 |---|---|---|